kris-cyber0920/cybersecurity-journey/linux-fundamentals/part1.md

 `>>` →  Appends file content

-`grep` → searches for patterns in text
+`grep` → Searches for patterns in text

 `wc -l` →  counts number of lines